-Cooked chickpeas or white beans.
-This recipe works well with either canned or home-cooked.
-If using canned, just make sure you rinse and drain them well to remove any excess chickpea or bean flavor.
+Cooked chickpeas or white beans, either canned or home-cooked.
+If using canned, make sure you rinse and drain them well to remove any excess chickpea or bean flavor.

 Nut butter of choice.
-I used cashew butter which has the most subtle flavor.
-Other varieties will work such as almond butter or peanut butter, or sunflower seed butter to make it nut-free!
-Keep in mind that nut and seed butters vary greatly in consistency so you may need to add a little more flour or milk to get your desired consistency.
+I used cashew butter as it has the most subtle flavor.
+You can also use almond butter, peanut butter, or sunflower seed butter to make it nut-free!
+Keep in mind that nut and seed butters vary greatly in consistency so you may need to add a little more flour or milk for your desired cookie dough consistency.

 Maple syrup to sweeten this healthy cookie dough.
-Alternatively, you can use any liquid sweetener, soft dates, or coconut sugar to keep it refined sugar-free!
+Alternatively, you can use any liquid sweetener, soft dates, or coconut sugar!

 How to make chickpea cookie dough

-If you're making your own flour from rolled oats, process them first in your food processor!
-If you add it at the same time as the other ingredients, it won't grind up as easily.
+If you're making your own oat flour, process your rolled oats in your food processor before anything else.
+If you add them at the same time as the other ingredients, they won't blend well.

 Otherwise, simply add all the ingredients to a food processor and blend until combined.
-It's really that easy to make vegan cookie dough!
+It's really that easy!

 Customizing this recipe

-For firmer cookie dough which can be rolled into balls, add more flour.
+To make firmer chickpea cookie dough that can be rolled into balls, add more flour.

 To make a chickpea cookie dough dip with a scoopable texture, add some dairy-free milk or water.

-Otherwise, there are heaps of delicious things that you can add, including:
+Otherwise, there are heaps of delicious things that you can add to your cookie dough, including:

-- Cinnamon and nutmeg for a donut-like cookie dough.
+- Cinnamon and nutmeg for a donut-like flavor.

 - Cocoa powder for chocolate cookie dough.
 Replace a few tablespoons of the flour with cocoa powder.